 An underlying problem here is that the learner has always been expected to adapt to the learning.
 But in the age of the fourth industrial revolution, why is this the case?

-The Fund closed to applications in December 2019 and 19 creative and exciting innovations have been shortlisted to go through to the next stage.
-All shortlisted applications are truly innovative, ranging from using AI to target learning at the individual’s level to new ways of connecting peers to provide support and motivation.
+The fund closed to applications in December 2019 and since then 19 creative and exciting innovations have been shortlisted to go through to the next stage.
+All shortlisted applications are truly innovative, ranging from using artificial intelligence to target learning at the individual’s level, to new ways of connecting peers to provide support and motivation.

-Nesta are collaborative funders; we want to understand the solutions we are looking to fund and to do so we get our hands dirty.
+At Nesta we are collaborative funders.
+We want to understand the solutions we are looking to fund and to do so we get our hands dirty.
 We ask questions, we are curious, but above all we want to support solutions that have the highest possible breadth, depth and quality to serve the learners.
 As part of this, we support our shortlisted candidates to expand and evolve solutions together.
 Our recent development day, held on 30 January 2020, involved in-depth reflection and discussion on how to put the learner at the centre of the solution.

 There is also more information on using personas, like Jensen, on Nesta’s website.

-These are the questions we're trying to answer with the CareerTech Challenge Prize, an exciting collaboration with Nesta Challenges.
-The Prize will support digital solutions which use data about the labour market to provide information, advice and guidance that helps people plan sustainable and rewarding careers.
+These are the questions we're trying to answer with the CareerTech Challenge Prize, an exciting new prize run by Nesta Challenges.
+The prize will support digital solutions which use data about the labour market to provide information, advice and guidance that helps people plan sustainable and rewarding careers.
 Combined with the tailored online learning, maybe an exciting new job in a new field isn’t too far out of reach.
 And further, learning may be looked at as something to enjoy throughout life.